Is a HELOC a Good Idea? Pros and Cons of a Home Equity Line of Credit

 What Is a Home Equity Line of Credit (HELOC)?

-A home equity line of credit is a type of second mortgage that provides you access to revolving credit based on the value of your home after accounting for your current mortgage balance.
+A home equity line of credit (HELOC) is a type of second mortgage that provides you access to revolving credit based on the value of your home after accounting for your current mortgage balance.
 You can borrow against the equity you’ve built in your home.

 Once you have a HELOC, you can borrow from it as you need and repay some or all of it monthly, like a credit card.
 However, unlike a credit card, a HELOC is secured against your home.
 This means that if you don’t repay the amount you borrow, you risk losing your home when your mortgage lender decides to initiate foreclosure proceedings.